 How To Enjoy Oysters At Home

-We all love to order raw oysters when we are dining out, but have you ever considered bringing the half shell experience back home?
+We all love to order raw oysters when we dine out, but have you ever considered bringing the half shell experience back home?
 It’s surprisingly easy, affordable, and fun!
 I will explain how.

 Step 1: Buy the Oysters

 From my experience, the best place to buy oysters are through the farmers themselves.
-Oyster growers such as Tommy or Jules/Sean of Walrus & Carpenter Oysters are the keepers of the freshest goods and tend to offer the lowest prices.
-You should be able to find East Coast oysters for $1 a piece or less and West Coast for $1-2 a piece.
+Oyster farmers are the keepers of the freshest goods and tend to offer the lowest prices.
+You should be able to find East Coast oysters for about $1 a piece (or sometimes less) and West Coast for $1-2 a piece.
 Farmers also are intimately familiar with their products so you know exactly where your seafood is coming from, and that is rarely the case at your local supermarket.
 A downside is that most growers only sell a few varieties, if any at all to consumers.
 If you want to sample a variety of oysters, investigate seafood distributors or retailers.
-While I have a trusted local source for my oyster indulgences, I quite like i love blue sea for buying West Coast oysters.

-Here are some oyster glowers who sell directly to consumers:
+Here are some oyster growers who sell directly to consumers:

 Tips on how to buy oysters from your local seafood counter:

-If you’re not planning to consume the oysters immediately when you receiving them, store them in the fridge and cover them with a wet towel.
+If you're not planning to consume the oysters immediately when you receiving them, store them in the fridge and cover them with a damp (not sopping wet) paper towel.
 Try your best to keep all of them cup side down.
 They can be kept happy and alive for several days in that state.
-I’d still suggest opening at least one or two to check the quality upon arrival.
+I'd still suggest opening at least one or two to check the quality upon arrival.
 Be careful if you want to keep them over ice.
-As the ice melts, the freshwater can kill the oyster if they’re submerged for an extended period of time.
+As the ice melts and temperature rises, the freshwater can kill the oyster if they're submerged for an extended period of time, and decide to open back up.
 Fresh and live oysters will glisten in their shells and should also contain a good amount of liquor.
-To test its “alive-ness,” scrape a fork prong along its mantle (outermost circumference of flesh).
+To test its "alive-ness," scrape a fork prong along its mantle (outermost circumference of flesh).
 It should/might slowly shrink back.

 Step 2: Gather the Equipment